voceconnect/voce-widget-cache/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.4 =
+* Adding composer support

 = 1.3 =
-Fix PHP Warning is widget array is not set.
+* Fix PHP Warning is widget array is not set.

 = 1.2 =
-Hooks to clear a widget's cache are now optional.
+* Hooks to clear a widget's cache are now optional.

 = 1.1 =
-Updated documentation.
+* Updated documentation.

 = 1.0 =
 * Initial version.